Koo-Kie/CSVeditor/README.md

 To install CSV Editor, follow these steps:

-1. Clone the repository using Git:
+1. Clone the repository using Git or by installing the zip file:

 ```
 git clone https://github.com/Koo-Kie/CSVeditor.git